-Croquettes are great because they are crunchy on the outside and soft on the inside, making it a perfect finger food for a 10 month old.
+Croquettes are great because they are crunchy on the outside and soft on the inside, making it a perfect finger food to encourage baby led weaning and for picky toddlers.

 The beauty about these croquettes is that they are filled with nutritious food.
-They are made with sweet potatoes, butternut squash and carrots.
-I then added a little quinoa to amplify the nutrition value and some peas for colour and texture.
+They are made with sweet potatoes, butternut squash and peas.
+I then added a little quinoa to get that necessary protein and iron.

-This recipe makes quite a few, which is great because if I don’t need that many I freeze the rest in a container and I’m good to go on a rainy day.
-I’m all about meal prepping with my little one these days.
+This recipe is perfect to make ahead and if I don’t need that many I freeze the rest in a container and I’m good to go on a rainy day.
+I’m all about meal prepping with my little ones these days.
 When you’re on the go all day or have been working 9-5, the last thing you want is to whip up something from scratch when they are crying for food.

 It also doubles up as an appetizer, a great snack for Sunday Football or add it to your Thanksgiving meal!
 The kids will love them!